seuho2003/fabric/localpeersetup/local_Readme.md

 `iptables -D INPUT 4` (ex: to delete Reject rules from INPUT policy.
 4 is the row number to delete)

-####Spingup peers in local environment:
+###Spinup peers in local network:

-Copy or curl [**local_fabric.sh**](https://raw.githubusercontent.com/rameshthoomu/fabric/tools/localpeersetup/local_fabric.sh) file into local machine and follow below instructions to run the script.
+curl [**local_fabric.sh**](https://raw.githubusercontent.com/rameshthoomu/fabric/tools/localpeersetup/local_fabric.sh) file into local machine and follow below instructions to run the script.

 Example: